dbeinhauer/mcs-source/working_log.md

         - should correspond to its function (inhibitory should have negative? outputs)

 - step 2: Add NN instead of the neurons
-    - probably convolutionary (just one NN for all neurons inside the layer)
+    - probably convolution (just one NN for all neurons inside the layer)
         - the layers should probably have different NN (slightly different function)
     - because the neurons are in reality much complicated than just some linear (or non-linear function)